-Update a rule in a ruleset · Cloudflare Ruleset Engine docs

 Update a rule in a ruleset

-Applies one or more changes to an existing rule in a ruleset.
+Applies one or more changes to an existing rule in a ruleset at the account or zone level.

-PATCH /accounts/{account-id}/rulesets/{ruleset-id}/rules/{rule-id}
+PATCH /accounts/<ACCOUNT_ID>/rulesets/<RULESET_ID>/rules/<RULE_ID>

-PATCH /zones/{zone-id}/rulesets/{ruleset-id}/rules/{rule-id}
+PATCH /zones/<ZONE_ID>/rulesets/<RULESET_ID>/rules/<RULE_ID>

 You can update the definition of the rule, changing its fields, or change the order of the rule in the ruleset.
 Invoking this method creates a new version of the ruleset.